Doctor0Evil/csv-render/docs/rfc4180_guide.md

 - `"First line\nSecond line"`

-In practice, this is fragile for GitHub rendering and some tools, because line breaks inside fields can be misinterpreted or make diffs harder to read.
+In practice, this can be fragile for GitHub rendering and some tools, because line breaks inside fields can be misinterpreted or make diffs difficult to read.

 In `csv-render`:

-- Newlines inside fields are allowed but discouraged.
+- Newlines inside fields are **allowed but discouraged**.
-- If they are used, the field must be quoted.
+- If they are used, the field **must be quoted**.
-- Many examples and tests intentionally avoid embedded newlines to keep behavior simple and predictable.
+- Most examples and tests intentionally avoid embedded newlines to keep behavior simple and predictable.

 When in doubt, prefer keeping each record on a single physical line.